 Due to snow overnight and this morning in various places across our county, as well as the forecast for snow to continue throughout the morning, Lawrence County Schools will be closed on Tuesday, March 17, 2026.
 Plans for makeup days will be shared in the near future.
 Stay safe.

-about 14 hours ago, Katie Webb
+8 days ago, Katie Webb

 Lawrence County parents and guardians, your input is important to us and will help us improve our Title I Parent Engagement.
 Please take a few minutes to complete the Title I Parent Engagement Survey.
 Your participation helps us serve our students better and makes you a key part of our improvement efforts.
 (Please note that the survey should be completed only once per family.)
 The deadline for completing the survey is March 29th.
 We appreciate your time and value your opinion.
 Feel free to share this with other parents and guardians of students in Lawrence County Schools. #LCisHome